 Foxglove (heart failure)

 These lovely spring flowers are toxic and will make your dog very sick.

 If your dog takes a bite of an Easter Lily, they will most likely get diarrhea and an upset tummy.

-If they eat a whole lot more than just a bite, take them to the vet to prevent an intestinal blockage.
+If they eat more than just a bite, take them to the vet to prevent an intestinal blockage.
 Even though Lilies aren’t necessarily “deadly” to dogs, they can still cause intestinal and digestive issues.

 Easter lilies are extremely poisonous to cats.
-If a cat sips a small amount of water that the lily was sitting in, smells the lily pollen and licks their nose, or consumes the leaves or pedals of the lily, it can kill the cat.
+If a cat sips a small amount of water that the lily was sitting in, smells the lily pollen and licks their nose, or consumes the leaves or pedals of the lily, it can be deadly.

 Ingesting even a small amount can result in kidney failure and death.
 So, if you have a cat, don’t allow any lilies in your home.